dsfields/spleen-node/README.md

       _Parameters_

       - `priorities`: _(required)_ an array of field targets in RFC 6901 format.
-The array should be in priority order, from most important (index 0) to least important (index length--).
-Each entry can be a string in RFC 6901 format, or an object with the following keys:
+The array should be in priority order, from most important (index 0) to least important.

-        - `target`: a string in RFC 6901 format.

-        - `label`: allows field targets to be labelled and grouped together.
-The `prioritize()` method's result will include a list of labels that correlate to field targets used in the `Filter` instance.
-A `label` can be used for more than one `target`.

       - `options`: _(optional)_ an object with the following keys:

         - `precedence`: _(optional)_ a string that can be either `and` or `or` (case insensitve).
 This dictates how an expression should be evaluated, and, consequently, how statements within a `Filter` can be reoranized.

-        - `matchAllLabels`: _(optional)_ a Boolean value indicating whether or not all fields should exist in a `Filter` instance to constitute a "match" of a label provided in the list of `priorities`.
-The default is `false`.

       ...or...